hugopendlebury/gribtoarrow/readme.md

 ### Install Dependencies

 - Install ECCODES -> build from source
-- Install arrow -> use homebrew on osx
+- Install arrow -> use homebrew on osx (we need both arrow and pyarrow)
 - pip install pyarrow (or use venv but remember to activate it when testing)
 - pip install polars (if you want to run the samples / tests).
-At the lowest level you can intereact with the results using pyArrow or any tools which can interact with the Apache Arrow ecosystem e.g. Pandas, Polars, Duckdb, Vaex etc..
+At the lowest level you can interact with the results using pyArrow or any tools which can work with the Apache Arrow ecosystem e.g. Pandas, Polars, Duckdb, Vaex etc..

 ### Clone This project